Comparison notes

 Best for a weekly writing habit

-StoryWorth is built around one prompt at a time by email, which suits a simple text-first routine.
+StoryWorth — StoryWorth is built around one prompt at a time by email, which suits a simple text-first routine.

 Best for multi-format family capture

-Keepsake supports voice, video, photos, email, and text in one project instead of limiting the workflow to weekly written replies.
+Keepsake — Keepsake supports voice, video, photos, email, and text in one project instead of limiting the workflow to weekly written replies.

 Best for large contributor groups

-Who StoryWorth is best for
+Who each option is for

 • You want one weekly writing prompt by email and a simple text routine.